statamic/docs/content/collections/tags/nav.md

 ---
 title: Nav
-overview: >
+intro: >
-  The nav tags are designed to help your users navigate through your hierarchy of pages.
-They work together to allow you to easily traverse your content upways and downways, sideways, slantways, longways, backways, squareways, frontways, and any other ways that you can think of.
+  The nav tags are designed to help your users navigate through your hierarchy of navigations and structures.
-description: Create site navigation based off your Pages structure.
+description: Creates site navigations.
+stage: 2
 id: ed746608-87f9-448f-bf57-051da132fef7
 is_parent_tag: true
 parameters: